TheTechdoodle/rideable-enderpearl/readme.md

 This simple plugin allows players to fly across the sky on any enderpearls they throw.

+The WorldGuard flag "ride-enderpearl" can be set to "deny" to prevent riding enderpearls in a region.

 Permissions:
  - rideableenderpearl.ride\
    Allows the player to use the plugin.
 Granted by default.